Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Subset SSD

 \subsection{Individual subset SSD portfolios}

-The subset SSD optimisation program given above, optimise Equation~(\ref{exjebt4sz}) subject to Equations~(\ref{exjebt6s})-(\ref{exjebt7s}),(\ref{exjebt5slina})-(\ref{zreal}), can be seen as deciding the appropriate investment proportions $W^k$ for each asset subset $k$.
+The subset SSD optimisation program given above, Equations~(\ref{exjebt4sz})-(\ref{zreal}), can be seen as deciding the appropriate investment proportions $W^k$ for each asset subset $k$.
 Because of degeneracy, alternative optimal solutions, solving the subset SSD program does not necessarily return a SSD portfolio for each and every asset subset.

-To illustrate this suppose that we have just two disjoint subsets and are considering the unscaled subset SSD program (so $\beta=1$ in Equation~(\ref{exjebt5slina1})).
-Suppose that in the solution to the subset SDD optimisation program the maximum value of $\mathcal{V}$ is equal to the minimum value of $\mathcal{Z}_s^1~s=1,\ldots,S$, so associated with subset 1, but that the maximum value of $\mathcal{V}$ is strictly less than the minimum value of $\mathcal{Z}_s^2~s=1,\ldots,S$.
-If this is the case than there may well be alternative optimal solutions, \emph{\textbf{but with the same asset subset investment proportions}}, for which the minimum value of $\mathcal{Z}_s^2~s=1,\ldots,S$ can be increased.
-If this minimum value can be increased, and since $\mathcal{Z}_s^2 = W^2 \mathcal{V}_s^2$, where $W^2$ the proportion of the investment in asset subset 2 has been fixed, then this implies that for subset 2 we can increase the minimum value of $\mathcal{V}_s^2$, which is what we seek to do if we are trying to find a portfolio for subset 2 which is a SSD portfolio for that subset.
+To illustrate this suppose that we have just two disjoint subsets and are considering the unscaled subset SSD program (so $\beta_s=1$ in Equation~(\ref{exjebt5slina1})).
+Suppose that in the solution to the subset SSD optimisation program the subset proportions are $W^1_{opt}$ and $W^2_{opt}$.
+Suppose that the maximum value of $\mathcal{V}$ is equal to the minimum value of $\mathcal{Z}_s^1~s=1,\ldots,S$, so associated with subset 1, but that the maximum value of $\mathcal{V}$ is strictly less than the minimum value of $\mathcal{Z}_s^2~s=1,\ldots,S$.
+If this is the case then there may well be alternative optimal solutions, \emph{\textbf{but with the same asset subset investment proportions}}, for which the minimum value of $\mathcal{Z}_s^2~s=1,\ldots,S$ can be increased.
+If this minimum value can be increased, and since $\mathcal{Z}_s^2 = W^2_{opt} \mathcal{V}_s^2$, where $W^2_{opt}$ the proportion of the investment in asset subset 2 has been fixed, then this implies that for subset 2 we can increase the minimum value of $\mathcal{V}_s^2$, which is what we seek to do if we are trying to find a portfolio for subset 2 which is a SSD portfolio for that subset.

 This example illustrates that we need to proceed to resolve degeneracy after solving the subset SSD optimisation program.
 Let the optimal values for the proportion $W^k$ of the portfolio invested in subset $k$ be $W^k_{opt}$.
 Since, in general, asset subsets may not be disjoint, we need to jointly consider any asset subsets that have one or more assets in common.
 In order to do this we repetitively identify a collection of asset subsets $\Gamma$ in the following manner: \begin{enumerate} \item $\Gamma^{all} \leftarrow [k~|~k=1,\ldots,K]$ \item While $\Gamma^{all}$ not empty do: \begin{enumerate} \item [3.]
 Set $\Gamma\leftarrow \emptyset$.
 Choose a random asset subset $k \in \Gamma^{all}$ and set $\Gamma \leftarrow \Gamma \cup [k]$, $\Gamma^{all} \leftarrow \Gamma^{all} \setminus [k]$ \item[4.]
 Repeat until no further action can be taken: if any asset subset $k \in \Gamma^{all}$ has assets in common with one or more asset subsets in $\Gamma$, then set $\Gamma \leftarrow \Gamma \cup [k]$, $\Gamma^{all} \leftarrow \Gamma^{all} \setminus [k]$ \item [5.]
 Deal with $\Gamma$ using the optimisation program given below. \end{enumerate} \end{enumerate} In the first step here we initialise $\Gamma^{all}$ to be all asset subsets.
 The second step ensures that we continue steps 3-5 until $\Gamma^{all}$ is empty.
 In the third step we chose a random asset subset in $\Gamma^{all}$, updating $\Gamma$ and $\Gamma^{all}$ appropriately.
 In the fourth step we repetitively add to $\Gamma$ any asset subsets remaining in $\Gamma^{all}$ which have assets in common with a subset currently in $\Gamma$.
 Once this step terminates $\Gamma$ will be a maximal asset subset where the members of $\Gamma$ have assets in common and we deal with it using the optimisation program given below.